 Extreme Climates 3: Hottest Place

 There is a lot of debate about the hottest place on earth.
-Some people think their bedroom is the hottest place to be while others name a few hot hangouts.
 Weather wise, the hottest places on earth are the Dallol Depression in Ethiopia and Death Valley in California.

 Dallol Depression